DRINKING AND DRUGS

 2. Promote responsible professional scholarship about the use and abuse of licit and illicit drugs in order to provide forums for academic and social activism.

-3. Increase involvement, discussion, debate, and strive for consensus-building among drug policy associations, foundations, government officials and researchers.
+3. Increase involvement, discussion, and debate, and strive for consensus-building among drug policy associations, foundations, government officials, harm reduction organizations, people who use drugs, and researchers.

 5. Protect civil liberties regarding drug use for all citizens in our society.

-6. Increase cross-cultural sharing of information concerning approaches to drug use.
-Carefully examine and discuss with government officials the outcomes of drug policies in socially liberal-, moderate-, and conservative-type countries.
-Such cross-cultural information sharing would better inform the goal of reformulating our drug policies regarding what is and is not appropriate for citizens of the U.S.
+7. Increase cross-cultural sharing of information concerning approaches to drug use.
+Carefully examine and discuss with government officials the outcomes of drug policies in socially liberal, moderate, and conservative countries.
+Such cross-cultural information sharing would better inform the goal of reformulating our drug policies regarding what is and is not appropriate for residents of the U.S.

-7. Continue to recognize and act on the importance of good teaching and responsible research about drug use.
-Our students in college and university classrooms across the U.S. represent important populations of people who are entitled to learn the latest information about licit and illicit drug use or abuse in order to understand and render their opinions about our current and future approaches to drugs.
+8. Continue to recognize and act on the importance of good teaching and responsible research about drug use.
+Our students in college and university classrooms across the U.S. represent important populations of people who are entitled to learn the latest information about licit and illicit drug use or abuse from a broad range of perspectives in order to understand and render their opinions about our current and future approaches to drugs.

 Challenges: